SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 You can read more about the Delayed Message Exchange Plugin [here](https://www.rabbitmq.com/blog/2015/04/16/scheduling-messages-with-rabbitmq/).

->NOTE: The plugin is currently marked as experimental but has been available for over a year (at the time of writing).
+>The plugin is currently marked as experimental but has been available for over a year (at the time of writing).
 If changes to the plugin make it necessary, we plan to add support for such changes as soon as practical.
 For that reason, this support in Steeltoe RabbitMQ should be considered experimental, too.